lhauspie/advent-of-code-2018/day-10/README.md

-# Day10 : The Stars Align
+# Day 10 : The Stars Align

 It's no use; your navigation system simply isn't capable of providing walking directions in the arctic circle, and certainly not in 1018.